Backups

 StackGres support backups with the following storage options:

-The examples are using the MinIO service as a S3 compatible service for a quick setup on local Kubernetes clusters.
+The examples below are using the MinIO service as an S3-Compatible service for a quick setup on local Kubernetes clusters.
 Although StackGres definitely recommends to choose a Storage-as-a-Service for production setups.

 All the storage-related configuration is defined in the SGObjectStorage CRD.